 Lara started her career in private practice working mostly in general litigation, including workers’ compensation before joining Crown Law in 2002.
-As a Senior Principal Lawyer in Crown Law’s Workplace Law Team, Lara provides expert legal services in all areas of workplace law.
-Lara’s legal work for Queensland Government departments and agencies includes:
+Lara provides expert legal services in all areas of workplace law.
+Her legal work for Queensland Government departments and agencies includes:

 - providing advice and representation for clients in reinstatement applications in the Queensland Industrial Relations Commission

 - advising clients and preparing documentation in disciplinary processes under the Public Service Act 2008 and other legislation

 - assisting clients to manage difficult employee behaviour, performance and health issues including responding to employee complaints, initiating ill health retirement processes and performance improvement processes

 - defending discrimination and sexual harassment complaints lodged in the Queensland Anti-Discrimination Commission, Queensland Civil and Administrative Tribunal and the Australian Human Rights Commission

 - challenging workers’ compensation decisions by review applications to the Workers’ Compensation Regulator and in appeals to the Queensland Industrial Relations Commission